Keep your ears open

 It is not suitable for the FreePats project unless it is accompanied by a special exception.
 Please read Copyleft and ShareAlike for more information.

 It is not suitable for the FreePats project.
-It would impose serious restrictions to any work built upon those sound samples.
-Please read Copyleft and ShareAlike for more information.
+Please read License compatibility for more information.

 It is not suitable for the FreePats project.
 Any composition made with sound samples constitutes a derivative work of multiple pieces.
-If derivatives are not permitted, it would be impossible to make anything useful.
+If derivatives are not permitted, it would be impossible to make anything useful with them.

-While it may make sense to license a whole composition under NoDerivatives condition, when someone licenses sound samples intended for musical production, it is usually by misundertanding.
-The author probably wants a proprietary license with no license fees instead of Creative Commons NoDerivatives.
+While it may make sense to license a whole composition under NoDerivatives condition, licensing sound samples intended for musical production would render them useless.

 It is not a free license under the open source definition.
 It places restrictions on commercial distribution and only allows modifications under certain limited conditions.
 It is rejected by the Debian Free Software Guidelines.